travis-ci/docs-travis-ci-com/source/content/docs/user/languages/php.md

     phpunit

 by default against the latest 5.3.x and 5.4.x releases.
 5.3 and 5.4 are aliases for "the most recent x.y.z release" of any given line.
-Note that "most recent" means
-"as provided by the Travis maintainers, not necessarily the very latest official php.net release.
+Note that "most recent" means "as provided by the Travis maintainers", not necessarily the very latest official php.net release.
+For a full listing of the supported versions see <a href="/docs/user/ci-environment/">About Travis CI Environment</a>.

 Also note that specifying exact versions like 5.3.8 is discouraged as your .travis.yml file may become out of date and break your build when we update
 PHP versions on Travis.